Digital Twin in Healthcare: What It Is, What It Does

 What can you do?
 Educate them.

-Make the patients understand the benefits of using a digital twin.
+Make the patients understand the benefits of digital twin.
 Be clear about the ability of digital twins to provide better and more targeted treatments for them.

 And if nothing works, try to use real-world examples where digital twins have been used to treat patients.